Mafia (party game): Gameplay

 Andrew Plotkin recommends having exactly two mafiosi, whereas the original Davidoff rules suggest a third of the players (rounding to the nearest whole number) be mafiosi.
 Davidoff's original game does not include roles with special abilities.
 In his rules for "Werewolf", Plotkin recommends that the first phase be night and that there be an odd number of players (including the moderator).
-These specifications avoid a tie votes for eliminations and ensure that the game will end dramatically on an elimination rather than anticlimactically with murder as a foregone conclusion.
+These specifications avoid tie votes for eliminations and ensure that the game will end dramatically on an elimination rather than anticlimactically with murder as a foregone conclusion.

 Night

-All players close their eyes.
-The moderator then instructs all werewolves to open their eyes and acknowledge their accomplices.
-The werewolves pick a "victim" by silently gesturing to indicate their target and to show unanimity then close their eyes again.
+All players are told to close their eyes.
+The moderator then instructs all mafiosi to open their eyes and acknowledge their accomplices via tap on the shoulder.
+The mafiosi pick a "victim" by silently gesturing to indicate their target and to show unanimity then close their eyes again.

 A similar process occurs for other roles with nightly actions.
 In the case of the seer, the moderator may indicate the target's innocence or guilt by using gestures such as nodding or head shaking.
 Night may be accompanied by players tapping gently to mask sounds made by gesturing.

 Day

 The moderator instructs players to open their eyes and announces who "died" the previous night.
 Discussion ensues among the living players.
-At any point, a player may accuse someone of being a werewolf and prompt others to vote to eliminate them.
+At any point, a player may accuse someone of being a mafioso and prompt others to vote to eliminate them.
 If over half of the players do so, the accused person is eliminated and night begins.
 Otherwise, the phase continues until an elimination occurs.

-According to some rules, the role of dead players should not be revealed; according to others, for example, if the protector dies, nobody should know that.
+According to some rules, the role of dead players should be revealed; according to others, for example, if the protector dies, nobody should know that.
 In both cases, dead players are not permitted to attempt to influence the remainder of the game.

 Because players have more freedom to deliberate, days tend to be longer than nights.